Fani Willis plans to defy subpoena and skip Senate hearing

 The committee’s GOP boosters are probing whether Willis had any conflicts of interest or misspent any public funds, including during vacations with Wade.
 While it lacks the power to prosecute, disbar or directly discipline Willis, the panel can recommend changes to the state budget or draft legislation setting stricter oversight guidelines for prosecutors.

-Cowsert told the AJC last month that he is considering legislation that would regulate district attorneys’ conduct more broadly, as well as the use of special grand juries and special prosecutors — but that he wanted to hear directly from Willis first.
+Cowsert is considering legislation that would regulate district attorneys’ conduct more broadly, as well as the use of special grand juries and special prosecutors — but that he wanted to hear directly from Willis first.

-Willis has described the committee as highly partisan and accused GOP senators more broadly of targeting her because “they worry their hero is treated the same as everybody else,” referring to Trump.
+Willis has described the committee as highly partisan and accused GOP senators of targeting her because “they worry their hero is treated the same as everybody else,” referring to Trump.

 Credit: Ben Gray